Notes to the summarised consolidated financial statements

 Transfers between fair value hierarchy levels

-The group recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.
-There were no transfers between the fair value hierarchies during the period.
+The group recognises transfers between levels of the fair value hierarchy as at the end of the reporting period during which the change has occurred.
+There were no transfers between the fair value hierarchies during the year.

 Movement in level 3 financial instruments measured at fair value